 norns studies

-comprehensive lessons on individual elements of norns scripting. through these resources, you’ll learn how to translate your musical ideas into scripts and how to extend those scripts to speak with all kinds of friends.
+Comprehensive lessons on individual elements of norns scripting.
+Through these resources, you’ll learn how to translate your musical ideas into scripts and how to extend those scripts to speak with all kinds of friends.

-norns: core concepts
+core concepts

-tutorials written by monome.
+Tutorials written by monome.

-nb. all of these resources assume you’re on the latest version of the norns software. if you have any questions about updating, please see this section of the docs. note that if you are running software version 220129
+Note: all of these resources assume you’re on the latest version of the norns software. if you have any questions about updating, please see this section of the docs. note that if you are running software version 220129

 or earlier, you will need to complete a fresh installation – more details here.

-for the best learning experience, we recommend one lesson per week. a slower pace makes it easier to experiment and uncover the simplicity + musicality of the underlying code.
+For the best learning experience, we recommend one lesson per week.
+A slower pace makes it easier to experiment and uncover the simplicity + musicality of the underlying code.

 - first light // learning to see. edit a script.